Danc2050/Patient-Provider-Health-System--ChocoOcho/README.md

   and it was working fine.
 It might just be issues with the particular computer and not with Windows as a whole.

 THE STEPS YOU NEED TO RUN THE PROGRAM LOCALLY:
+- Keep the project folder name "May 30 - CS300Project2" as is when downloading, as our read from file functions are dependant on the name.
 - Compile and run the java class "ChocAn."
 It is our main.
 - Once the program is running, in order to access the Interactive/Manger mode, you will be prompted for a manger's ID.
 Please use the ManagerList.txt file to copy any of the valid